ipfs/specs/src/data-formats/cid.md

 > **Q. Is the use of multicodec similar to file extensions?**

 Yes.
 Like a file extension, the multicodec in a CID tells consumers how to interpret the bytes.
-And just like file extensions, most users will never change it, but it is technically possible to swap the codec to change how the same bytes behind a CID are parsed.
+And just like file extensions, most users will never change it, but you can swap the codec to change how the same bytes are parsed.

 > **Q. What formats (multicodec codes) does CID support?**